Society

 NASA’s Europa Clipper mission will see a satellite orbit Europa, one of Jupiter’s moons that planetary scientists strongly believe hides a sea of salt water underneath its surface.

 The mission has a planned launch date on October 10th later this year.
+The probe will tentatively arrive at Europa sometime in April 2030.

 It will check for the underground ocean and even search for possible signs of life.